tristengrant/suckless/README.md

 # Suckless Software

 This is the Suckless.org software I use for my Linux systems.
-I'm also using dwmblocks which has different *versions* for my laptop and desktop setup.
+I'm also using dwmblocks-async which has different builds for my laptop and desktop setup.

 ## DWM 6.6 Patches